 Gallery Oldham – 11th November ’25 – 7th March ’26

-Thirty years after Out of the Ordinary, my first solo show I return to Gallery Oldham with connecting Threads 2.
-The new display takes work from the Fashion Textile Museum, London exhibition north and includes five additional quilts.
+Thirty years after Out of the Ordinary, my first solo show I returned to Gallery Oldham with Connecting Threads 2.
+The new display took work from the Fashion Textile Museum exhibition to the north of England and includes five additional quilts.
 Thanks to the Harris Museum Preston, Embroiderers Guild of the UK, Shipley Gallery, Gateshead, The Whitworth Gallery, Manchester and Tameside Council for the loans.

 Image by David Bennett